bparanj/crystal/programming/pbt/haskell/defining-type-class.md

 In Haskell, a type class is a way to define a set of functions or operations that can be performed on a variety of types.
 Type classes are similar to interfaces in object-oriented languages but are more powerful and flexible due to Haskell's type system.
 Defining a type class involves specifying the signatures of these operations without providing their implementations.
-The actual implementations are provided by instances of the type class for specific types.
+The  implementations are provided by instances of the type class for specific types.

 ### How to Define a Type Class